ls1intum/Ares/README.md

    7. Should that fail, report a special SecurityException that not all threads could be stopped.
       (see the standard error output for a detailed report then) *If that happens, no more tests can be properly executed because the security cannot be guaranteed and the test cases cannot be executed "in isolation".
 All following test will fail.*

-**Rule 1: When testing with AJTS, always use `@StrictTimeout`, the others will not work reliably especially in conjunction with the AJTS security.**
+**Rule 1: When testing with AJTS, always use `@StrictTimeout` for timeouts, the others will not work reliably especially in conjunction with the AJTS security.**

 **Rule 2: When writing tests for Artemis, always use `@StrictTimeout`.** There is no reason to omit the timeout, since you do not know the code students will write.
 (And they will write code spawning millions of threads in endless loops which in turn will do the same recursively.)

+#### Showing Standard Output

+By default, AJTS will record standard and error output of each test internally and not print it to the console.
+The recorded output can then be obtained and tested, see [`IOTester`](#testing-console-interaction)
+The reason for this is on the one hand to keep the console and logs short and clean and on the other hand prevent students from accidentally messing up the logs with millions of lines.
+AJTS also has a hard limit on the total number of printed chars around 10 million.

+To mirror the output recorded by AJTS to the console, use the `@MirrorOutput` annotation on the test class or method.

+#### Testing the Exercise before Release

+Hidden tests will be executed by AJTS only after the deadline.
+This poses the problem, how the exercise creators should work on the tasks, tests and the sample solution.
+One possible solution would be to use an alternative deadline annotation or change the deadline temporarily.
+The problem is that it is quite likely one might forget to change it back again, and protecting the hidden tests would fail.

+Use `@ActivateHiddenBefore` just like `@Deadline` to state the LocalDateTime before which hidden tests should be executed.
+This Date should of course be before the release of the exercise on Artemis.

+#### Extending a Deadline and Disability Compensation

+You can use `@ExtendedDeadline` together with a duration like `1d` or `2d 12h 30m` to extend the deadline by the given amount. `@ExtendedDeadline("1d")` for example extends the deadline by one day.
+If you use the annotation on different levels (e.g. class and method) without stating a new deadline (e.g. deadline only on class level), the extensions will be added together.

+#### Threads and Concurrency

+By default, AJTS will not allow non-whitelisted code to use Threads at all.
+That includes thread pools, but excludes the common pool and its users, like parallel streams.
+To allow the use of Threads, use the annotation `@AllowThreads`.
+The number of active threads is also limited, the default value of that is 1000, but can be changed in the annotation.
+Please keep in mind that this limit should not be larger than 1000 to prevent performance and timeout chaos.

+New threads are for security reasons not directly whitelisted by AJTS and will not be allowed to do anything security critical.
+If you trust a thread (at least its entry point), you can explicitly request the thread to be whitelisted using `ArtemisSecurityManager.requestThreadWhitelisting(Thread)`.
+The thread calling the method and its stack must be whitelisted, of course.

+#### Testing Console Interaction

-// TODO
+// TODO `IOTester`

-- `@MirrorOutput`
-- `@ActivateHiddenBefore`
-- `@AllowThreads`
-- `@ExtendedDeadline`
+#### Networking

-- `@AllowLocalPort`
+// TODO `@AllowLocalPort`
-- `IOTester`

 ## License